univention/ucs-school/doc/devel/ram/concept_proposal.md

 * The code provided is a Rego blob, and the name of the condition should be stored in such a way that it can be retrieved (see **D7**) and used in compiled Rego.
 * The code may include additional functions to assist with the condition; only the supplied condition name needs to be available in **D7**.
+* The condition must return a boolean.
+If it returns anything other than a boolean, it will be treated as "undefined" (see **B7**).
 * The function names should be namespaced, so they can't overwrite other conditions in the system.
 * If the condition name already exists for a given namespace, it can be treated as an update for that namespace+condition.
 * For updates to the condition, the new Rego code should replace the existing code.